-[00:22:04] Then Job answered the Lord and said, I know that thou canst do everything, and that no thought can be withholden from thee.
-Who is he that kindeth counsel without knowledge?
-Therefore have I uttered that I understood not things too wonderful for me, which I knew not.
+[00:22:03] Then Job answered the Lord and said, I know that thou canst do everything, and that no thought can be withholden from thee.
+Who is he that kindest counsel without knowledge?
+Therefore I uttered that I understood not things too wonderful for me, which I knew not.
 Here I beseech thee, and I will speak.
 I will demand of thee, and declare thou unto me.
-I have heard of thee by the hearing of the ear, but now, when I seeth thee, therefore I abhor myself, and repent in dust and ashes.
-And a few verses that remain are that God, he reproves the friends for acting so foolishly, and he asks them to get Job to intercede, and so God turned the captivity of Job and brought him into a true prosperity.
+I have heard of thee by the hearing of the ear, but now when I seeth thee, therefore I'll abhor myself, and repent in dust and ashes.
+And a few verses that remain are that God, He reproves the offenders for acting so foolishly, and He asked them to get Job to intercede, and so God turned the captivity of Job and brought him into a true prosperity.

-Now, those long stretches of the book of Job, they're taken up, first of all, with the long speeches.

-And I'm convinced that when the Lord, in the end, asks the question, who is this who obscures wisdom, who obscures knowledge, [00:23:07] then the Lord is saying just what we think, that there are a tremendous number of words to no purpose at all.
+Now, those long stretches of the book of Job, they're taken up first of all with the long speeches, and I'm convinced that when the Lord in the end asks the question, [00:23:03] who is this who obscures wisdom, who obscures knowledge, then the Lord is saying just what we think, that there are a tremendous number of words to no purpose at all.
 That is, there are veins of interest in them and veins of truth, but they contribute nothing at all to the vindication of Job, the comfort of Job, or the true representation of God.
-There are some interesting things that you get, acquaint now thyself with God and be at peace.
-You get a word which tells us that God gives to his own songs in the night.
+Perhaps some interesting things, you get, acquaint now thyself with God and be at peace.

+You get a word which tells us that God gives to His own songs in the night.

-And, of course, there are very interesting things that have made the book of Job on everybody's lips, without their knowing that they are quoting the book of Job.
-When we read the very expression, Job's comforters, it means somebody who pretends to comfort, but is no comfort at all.
-And perhaps that expression, which is most familiar to us from the book of Job, is, I have escaped, chapter 29 I think it is, I have escaped with the skin of my teeth.
+And, of course, there are very interesting things that have made the book of Job on everybody's lips, without their knowing that they are quoting the book of Job, when we read the very expression, Job's comforters.
+It means somebody who pretends to comfort, but is no comfort at all.
+And perhaps that expression which is most familiar to us in the book of Job is, I have escaped, chapter 29 I think it is, I have escaped with the skin of my teeth.
 [00:24:03] Now, we use that, of course, as a kind of image of thinness.
 It was a close shave that.